plausible/docs/docs/integration-guides.md

 [Kirby 3 Plausible](https://github.com/rowdyrabouw/kirby3-plausible): Frontend snippet and Kirby panel.
 Contribution by [Rowdy Rabouw](https://github.com/rowdyrabouw).

+## Laravel

+* [Laravel Plausible](https://github.com/VincentBean/laravel-plausible): This package provides a blade view with the script tag for Plausible and a wrapper to easily send custom events to Plausible.
+Built and maintained by [Vincent Boon](https://github.com/VincentBean).

+* [Laravel Plausible Exclude Page](https://github.com/swiftmade/laravel-plausible-exclude): Quickly add a page to your Laravel application to exclude your visits from Plausible.
+Built and maintained by [Swiftmade](https://swiftmade.co/blog/2023-03-11-exclude-your-own-traffic-from-plausible-analytics/).

 ## Localhost for hybrid apps

 You can enable Plausible to count visitors on localhost which is useful in Cordova, Capacitor and other hybrid apps.
 [Learn more here](script-extensions.md)